scottbateman/ACIDE/INSTALL.md

 ## Java WS Configuration

-For the 'java' command work properly in the terminal and the generated `.class` file run by the browser automatically, you have to configure the system so it can generate and sign the required jar files.
+For the 'java' command work properly in the terminal and the generated `.class` file run by the browser automatically, you have to configure the system so it can generate and sign jar files, which contains the class files created by a user.
+There are two ways to do this: 1) get a certificate from a signing authority; 2) create your own certificate.

-Change to the "javawx_workspace" directory and follow the steps below.
+The advantage of having a certificate from an authority is that it allows Java to run the jar files through Java WebStart without gettig permission from the user.
+If you create your own certificate, the user will have to click on a confirmation box before being able to run their class files.
+Certificate services can be expensive (e.g., $300-$900/year); however, one service offers free certificates for open-source developpers (http://www.certum.eu/).

+#### Getting your own certificate
+Copy your certificate file that you acquired from the signing authority to the "javawx_workspace" directory.

 #### Creating the keystore file
+Change to the "javawx_workspace" directory.

 To sign a jar, we must first have a keystore (a private key) to do the signing.